 At TÜV SÜD, we are committed to applying our vast expertise and experience with hydrogen and related technologies to support the development of safe, secure and reliable hydrogen energy solutions.

 TÜV SÜD has experience over the whole value chain of hydrogen and life cycle of hydrogen technologies.
 We use our experience across safety-critical sectors (oil & gas, nuclear, aerospace & defence, medical, etc) that can be applied to the clean energy sector.

-TÜV SÜD National Engineering Laboratory is the UK’s Designated Institute for flow and density measurement standards, funded by BEIS.
+TÜV SÜD National Engineering Laboratory is the UK’s Designated Institute for Flow Measurement standards, funded by DSIT.
 It provides the UK’s measurement traceability that underpins all flow and density measurements, and transactions based upon these.
 It has a crucial role in providing testing infrastructure and measurement expertise to support the transition to clean fuels.

 In this video, Marc MacDonald, TÜV SÜD National Engineering Laboratory’s Head of Hydrogen, looks at the issues around accurately measuring the flow rate of carbon dioxide both in the gas and liquid states.